 Neptune is 2.8 billion miles from the Sun.
 Like Uranus, it has a blue color caused by methane gas.
 Scientists believe Neptune has a solid core, about the size of Earth.
 Neptune has a heavy atmosphere of gases, which gradually becomes liquid water and gas.

 - Neptune has some of the fiercest storms in the solar system.
 Its storms are three times stronger than those on Jupiter and nine times stronger than Earth’s storms.
 Winds can reach a whopping 1200 mph

 - Neptune’s magnetic field is tilted sideways.
 This causes electrical disturbances and storms.

 - In 1989, Voyager 2 found a large, dark storm spot that was big enough to engulf the whole Earth.

-- Neptune has six rings and 13 moons.
+- Neptune has six rings and 14 moons that we know

-- Triton, the largest of the moons, spins opposite the direction of the planet’s orbit.
+- Triton, the largest of Neptune’s moons, spins opposite the direction of the planet’s orbit.

 - Locate: find

 - Solid: dense

 - Spew: Vomit, erupt, push out with force